 - This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

 - Anti-bullying

 - Attendance

 - Behaviour, including behaviour management and use of physical intervention.
-Further

-information can be found at Behaviour in Schools Advice for headteachers and school
+In accordance with the DfE 'Behaviour in Schools Advice for headteachers and school staff' and 'Searching, screening and confiscation in schools' guidance

-staff a DFE guidance.

 - Complaints

 - Confidentiality

 - Data protection and information sharing

-- Emergency procedures such as evacuations and lockdowns
+- o Emergency procedures, such as evacuations and lockdowns

 - Health and safety, including plans for school reopening

-- First aid and accidents, including medication and managing illness, allergies, heath, and infection
+- First aid and accidents, including medication and managing illness, safer eating and allergies, health and safety, and infection

 - o Image use

 - Managing allegations against staff

-- Mobile and smart technology
+- Mobile and smart technology supported by the DfE 'Mobile Phones in Schools guidance

-- Online safety

 - Personal and intimate care

-- o Relationship, Sex and Health Education (RSHE)
+- Relationship.
+Sex and Health Education (RSHE).

-- o Risk assessments, such as school trips, use of technology, school re-opening
+- Risk assessments, such as school trips, use of technology, school re-opening

 - Safer recruitment

-- o Social media
+- Social media

 - Staff behaviour policy/code of conduct, including Acceptable Use of Technology Policies (AUP)

-- Whistleblowing